-Technology to Support Learning
+Technology to Support Learning & Blended Learning

 The college does not offer whole programmes in an online format but there are some blended learning opportunities validated for some of our programmes.
+The online platform we use for delivery is Microsoft TEAMS, for instructions on its use, please access the Learner Support Page.
 Course materials are available on the siptuLEARN site; you can submit assignments electronically; some classes may be held online; you can access our various forms remotely.
+For instructions on the use of siptuLEARN please access the Learner Support Page here you can also access a stepby-step guide for submitting assignments.
 If there are blended learning opportunities on your programme, it will be explained to you at the start of the module/programme and full support given.
+You can access the learner information document on blended learning on the Learner support page, if you are considering if a blended programme is for you.
 Some learners may also have difficulties in the use of technology and where possible we can facilitate smaller assistance basic classes for those who need help with Microsoft Word, email and the use of the internet for research purposes.
-Please see the Technology to Support Learning chapter in our Quality Assurance section on www.siptucollege.ie
+In 2025 we are also introducing a short Digital Skills programme for learners considering making an application for a programme which includes an online element.
+Please see the chapter in our Quality Assurance for Blended Learning Part 9 in our QA Manual on www.siptucollege.ie